EPFL-LCN/neuronaldynamics-exercises/doc/exercises/passive-cable.rst

 .. note::

     The axes in the figure above are not scaled to the physical units but show the raw matrix indices.
 These indices depend on the spatial resolution (number of compartments) and the temporal resolution (brian2.defaultclock.dt).
 For the exercises make sure you correctly scale the units using Brian's `unit system <http://brian2.readthedocs.io/en/latest/user/units.html>`_ .
-As an example, to plot voltage (in mVolt) vs. time (in ms) you call
+As an example, to plot voltage vs. time you call

     .. code::

         pyplot.plot(voltage_monitor.t / b2.ms, voltage_monitor[0].v / b2.mV)

+    This way, your plot shows voltage in mV and time in ms, which is useful for visualizations.
+Note that this scaling (to physical units) is different from the scaling in the theoretical derivation (e.g. `chapter 3.2.1 <Chapter_>`_  where the quantities are rescaled to a unit-free characteristic length scale

 Using the module :mod:`.cable_equation.passive_cable`, we study some properties of the passive cable.
 Note: if you do not specify the cable parameters, the function :func:`.cable_equation.passive_cable.simulate_passive_cable` uses the following default values: